Take Control of Your PCB Supply Chain with Altium Designer and Altium 365

 - Altium Concord Pro lets you bring the features in the Altium 365 platform on-premises, allowing your enterprise-level team to manage all aspects of component sourcing, lifecycle, and ECAD data.

-Altium Concord Pro on the Altium 365 platform provides real-time supply chain visibility and component models for your design.
+Altium 365 provides real-time supply chain visibility and component models for your design inside of Altium Designer.

 Altium Designer is the only PCB design platform that provides a complete set of PCB supply chain visibility and management features alongside the industry’s best design tools.
 Whether you need to complete a small prototyping run or millions of units, Altium Designer has the supply chain management features you need to be successful.